chFleschutz/chfleschutz.github.io/src/content/projects/inverse-kinematics.md

 ## Overview

-This project implements two popular **Inverse Kinematics (IK)** algorithms in C++20 and visualizes them using Qt.
+This project implements two popular **Inverse Kinematics (IK)** algorithms in C++ and visualizes them using Qt.
 Inverse Kinematics are commonly used in Robotics and Computer Graphics to place an end-effector such as a robotic hand or a character’s foot on a desired target location.
 To achieve this, the entire bone chain needs to be adjusted dynamically.

-The project implements:
+The project includes implementations of the following IK algorithms:
 - **Cyclic Coordinate Descent (CCD)**
 - **Forward and Backward Reaching Inverse Kinematics (FABRIK)**